-This academic qualification opens the door to a wide range of careers in the food science, food manufacturing or hospitality and catering industries.
-It is also excellent preparation for careers in many other fields like medicine, science and health and fitness.
-Whatever career you choose, the knowledge and skills you learn, will be extremely valuable.
+This qualification can lead on to a wide range of careers in the food science, food manufacturing, environmental hygiene or the hospitality and catering industries.
+It is also excellent preparation for many other careers such as health and fitness and caring professions.
+You are also learning valuable life skills.